JJC3321/Database-Engine/README.md

 - `setAge(int)` / `age()`: Set/get age
 - `setEmail(string)` / `email()`: Set/get email
 - `setId(int)` / `id()`: Set/get ID
-- `display()`: Display composer information
+- `display()`: Display information record

 ### Database Class

-Manages a collection of composer records with the following operations:
+Manages a collection of information records with the following operations:

 #### Methods

-- `AddComposer(firstName, lastName, age, email)`: Add a new composer to the database
+- `addInformation(firstName, lastName, age, email)`: Add a new record to the database
-- `getComposer(lastName)`: Retrieve a composer by last name
+- `getinformation(lastName)`: Retrieve a record by last name
-- `displayAll()`: Display all composers in the database
+- `displayAll()`: Display all records in the database
 - `write()`: Persist database to file
+- `read()`: Load database from file

 ## Prerequisites